 After removing the turkey thighs from the oven, it is important to let them rest for at least 5-10 minutes.
 This allows the juices to redistribute throughout the meat, resulting in a more tender and flavorful final product.

-See also How to cook pancakes on a blackstone griddle
+See also How long to cook crab legs on the grill

 5. Safe Handling